Going Bald? Here's What You Need to Know (From Someone Who's Been There)

 Dress Well, Accessorize, and Wear a Beard

 Pairing a bald scalp and a well-groomed beard can help you create a style uniquely your own.
-You can choose from various beard styles that look good on bald men.
+Me?
+I prefer a clean-shaven look, facial hair makes me uncomfortable.
+If you dig this style, you can choose from various beard styles that look good on bald men.

 For more tips and hacks, read our comprehensive guide on bald fashion, where we discuss everything from choosing the right headwear to grooming tips for a bald head.